Stocks fall on Wall Street ahead of Fed policy statement - NewsBreak

 Stocks fall on Wall Street ahead of Fed policy statement

-Stocks fell in afternoon trading on Wall Street Wednesday as investors wait to hear from the Federal Reserve after its last policy meeting of the year.
+Stocks fell in morning trading on Wall Street Wednesday as traders wait to hear from the Federal Reserve after its last policy meeting of the year.

-Big communications companies were also among the biggest weights on the market.
-Facebook parent Meta fell 0.9% and Google parent Alphabet shed 1%.
+Big communications companies were among the biggest weights on the market.
+Facebook parent Meta fell 2.1% and Google parent Alphabet shed 1.2%.

 Rising inflation and its impact on the broader economy and markets will be a key focus when the Federal Reserve releases a statement later Wednesday as it ends its last two-day meeting of the year.